Interior control of waves on time dependent domains: Introduction

 \subsection{Literature}

 First, let us give a brief review of some results on control of waves on time dependent domains.
 The work of \emph{Bardos-Chen} \cite{bard_chen:ctrlstab_wave3} solved the interior control problem for the free wave equation\footnote{That is, for $-\partial_{tt}^2 y + \Delta_x y =0$, without any lower order terms.} in a domain that is expanding in time.
 One of the geometric assumptions in this work requires that the energy of the wave equation does not change too much under the boundary expansion.
+This result was extended to geometric free waves in \cite{lu_li_chen_yao:ctrlstab_wave_moving}, using Riemannian geometric methods.

-Furthermore, the work of \emph{Miranda} \cite{mira:hum_var_coeff} solves a suitable boundary control problem for a hyperbolic PDE on static cylinders by using the \emph{Hilbert uniqueness method} (developed in \emph{Lions} \cite{lionj:control_hum}).
+Furthermore, the work of \emph{Miranda} \cite{mira:hum_var_coeff} solves a suitable boundary control problem for a hyperbolic PDE on static cylinders by using the \emph{Hilbert uniqueness method} (developed in \emph{Lions} \cite{lionj:control_hum,lionj:ctrlstab_hum}).
 This result is then used in \emph{Miranda} \cite{mira:control_var_boundary} to solve a boundary control problem for the free wave equation on time dependent domains that have the form